 This resiliency became even more evident one year after both the forest and the home ecosystems were born, when Covid-19 hit.
 Many of our housemates were laid off because of the pandemic.
 People were worried about making ends meet.
 Nothing seemed certain.

-So we got together and made a plan – we are going to start our own ecoscaping business, where we engineer, install, and maintain regenerative ecological landscapes.
-We knew starting a new business during the pandemic, when many businesses were closing, was unconventional, if not straight up dangerous.
+So we got together and made a plan – we are going to expand Nutmeg’s existing one-person landscaping business in to a much larger corporation so that we can not only create more regenerative ecological landscapes but also provide more well-paying jobs.
+We knew growing a business during the pandemic, when many businesses were closing, was unconventional, if not straight up dangerous.

 “In the midst of every crisis, lies great opportunity.” – Albert Einstein